-Peter Brock's "personal street Datsun 510" was the subject of a two page centerfold in the March 1973 edition of Motor Trend magazine, a Model Kit by Revell, photographed in Sports Car Graphic Magazine in December 1984 and memorialized in Autoweek in January 1986.
+Peter Brock's "personal street Datsun 510" was the subject of a two page centerfold in the March 1973 edition of Motor Trend magazine, a Model Kit by Revell, photographed in Peterson Publishing's "The Complete Book Of Japanese Imports" in 1972 and again in Sports Car Graphic Magazine in December 1984 and memorialized in Autoweek in January 1986.

 Motor Trend 1973

 "On to a standard 510, then, went whatever bits were lying about.
 Race car bits.
 On went a fiberglass hood, trunk and fenders.
 In went a rollbar-just like the race car's-and a BRE racing seat and harness.
 The suspension obviously couldn't be pure race car, but it had a lot of the same touches.
 Shorter, stiffer springs were installed.
 Mounting points were relocated to facilitate lowering.
 A rear sway bar was added, as well as a thicker one in front.

 The engine was blueprinted and fitted with a semi-race cam, headers and full race forged pistons (creating a compression ratio about 47: 1).
 Output was about 130hp.